Main content starts here

 What is the recent controversy about erythritol and health?

-A report published online in Nature Medicine examined clotting risk associated with erythritol blood levels in subjects being assessed for cardiovascular risk.
+A report published online in Nature Medicine in 2023 examined clotting risk associated with erythritol blood levels in subjects being assessed for cardiovascular risk.

 The same report cited research on 8 healthy subjects fed 30 grams of erythritol and found increased levels of plasma erythritol for about 2 days afterward, well above thresholds associated with heightened platelet reactivity and thrombosis potential in in vitro and animal studies.